Cjthedj77/Cjthedj77/README.md

 - 👋 Hi, I’m @Cjthedj77
 - 👀 I’m interested in ...
 3d printing, laser engraving/cutting and anything  to do with Rc models
-- 🌱 I’m currently learning ... kipper
+- 🌱 I’m currently learning ... klipper
 - 💞️ I’m looking to collaborate on ... anycubic kobra 2
 - 📫 How to reach me ... christian.gustar@googlemail.com